meditto/shopify-nextjs-prisma-app/docs/SETUP.md

 - [ ] Create a new app (Public or Custom) from your [Shopify Partner Dashboard](https://partners.shopify.com).

-  - The App URL will be generated later in the setup.
+  - The App URL will can generate it later in the setup.
 Add `https://localhost` for now.

 - [ ] Build your `.env` file based on `.env.example`.

   - `SHOPIFY_API_KEY`: App API key.
   - `SHOPIFY_API_SECRET`: App secret.
   - `SHOPIFY_API_SCOPES`: Scopes required by your Shopify app.
 A list of access scopes can be found [here](https://shopify.dev/api/usage/access-scopes)
-  - `SHOPIFY_APP_URL`: URL generated from Ngrok.
+  - `SHOPIFY_APP_URL`: App url example `https://localhost` or `https://app-name.test`
   - `SHOPIFY_API_VERSION`: Pre-filled to the latest version.
 All the calls in the repo are based off this API version so if you're downgrading please refer to the official docs instead.
 The repo is always kept up to date with the newest practices so you can rely on the basic repo to almost always work without depriciation errors popping up.
   - `DATABASE_URL`: Database connection URL.
 Since we're using Prisma ORM with this repo, it supports SQL and noSQL databases.
 Read more about it [here](https://www.prisma.io/stack)
   - `ENCRYPTION_STRING`: String to use for Cryption for encrypting sessions token.
 Add a random salt (or a random string of letters and numbers) and save it.
 If you loose the string you cannot decrypt your sessions and must be kept safely.